Toledo War: Frostbitten Convention and the end of the Toledo War

 Horner proved extremely unpopular as governor and his tenure was very short.
 Residents disliked him so much they burned him in effigy and pelted him with vegetables upon his entry into the territorial capital.
 In the October 1835 elections, voters approved the draft constitution and re-elected Mason governor.
 The same election saw Isaac E. Crary chosen as Michigan's first U.S. Representative to Congress.
-Because of the dispute Congress refused to accept his credentials and seated him as a non-voting delegate.
+Because of the dispute, Congress refused to accept his credentials and seated him as a non-voting delegate.
 The two U.S. Senators chosen by the state legislature in November, Lucius Lyon and John Norvell, were treated with even less respect, being allowed to sit only as spectators in the Senate gallery.

-On June 15, 1836, Jackson signed a bill that allowed Michigan to become a state, but only after it ceded the Toledo Strip.
+At the time, new states were admitted only in pairs, at the urging of pro-slavery Southern Senators to preserve the balance between pro-slavery and anti-slavery (free) states in the Senate.
+On June 15, 1836, when Arkansas, as a slave state, was admitted to the Union as the 25th state, as the first state in 15 years, Jackson signed a bill that allowed Michigan to become a (free) state, but only after it ceded the Toledo Strip.
 In exchange for this concession, Michigan would be granted the western three-quarters of what is now known as the Upper Peninsula (the easternmost portion had already been included in the state boundaries).
 Because of the perceived worthlessness of the Upper Peninsula's remote wilderness, which was ill-suited for agriculture, a September 1836 special convention in Ann Arbor rejected the offer.